iredmail/docs/installation/install.iredmail.on.openbsd.md

-# Install iRedMail on Red Hat Enterprise Linux, CentOS
+# Install iRedMail on OpenBSD

 [TOC]